dratify/StreamSets-in-Oracle-BDCE/README.md

 # StreamSets-in-Oracle-BDCE
+This is a Tutorial.
-Installing StreamSets Data Collector and creating pipeline in an Oracle Big Data Compute Edition (BDCE) instance
+Installing StreamSets Data Collector and building pipeline on an Oracle Big Data Compute Edition (BDCE) instance